Pinsplash/ValveQCs/README.md

 Only models in loose files or VPKs were included (not ones packed in maps).

-All games released pre-2008 have an "hl2" folder containing models that are the same as current HL2, except that 6 of the models do not have changes made in the 20th anniversary update.
+All Source games released 2004-2007 have an "hl2" folder containing models that are the same as current HL2, except that 6 of the models do not have changes made in the 20th anniversary update.
 (Except Portal apparently, which does have the up-to-date models?)
 These older versions of the models were only included in the HL2DM folder.

 * `props_foliage/tree_deciduous_card_01`
 * `props_foliage/tree_deciduous_card_01_skybox`